-So how should you go about removing dust mites and filtering out pollen, dust and other harmful bacteria infecting your living space?
+So how should you go about eliminating dust mites and filtering out pollen, dust and other unhealthy bacteria infecting your living space?
 High-efficiency whole-home air filters will clear away pollen and other harmful particles from the indoor air and whole-home air purifiers can help purify the air.
-But to reduce or eliminate problems with dust mites you will need a different plan of attack.
-Dust mites generally thrive in warm, damp environments, making the summer months ideal for them.
+But to reduce or eliminate problems with dust mites you will need a different tactic.
+Dust mites generally grow in warm, damp environments, making the summer months ideal for them.
 However, central air conditioners cool and dehumidify the home and will help control dust mites.
 During the summer months is also when air conditioners are running in homes, so a properly operating central air conditioner will diminish the impact of dust mites.
-However, when homeowners stop using their air conditioners in the early fall, relative humidity naturally grows, which constructs a positive breeding base for dust mites.
+However, when homeowners turn off their air conditioners in the early fall, relative humidity naturally rises, which constructs a positive breeding ground for dust mites.
 Dust mites are also stirred up and blown throughout your home when you first turn on your furnace on to heat your home in the fall.

 Improving your home’s indoor air quality is not as difficult as it may sound.
-Service Experts has multiple selections for fighting allergy-inducing pollution inside your home.
+Comfort Masters Service Experts has multiple options for fighting allergy-inducing pollution inside your home.

-A whole-home dehumidifier will control the humidity levels around your entire house, keeping you within the EPA's suggested range of 30 to 50 percent.
-You can't eliminate all dust mites in your house, but you can reduce them significantly, regardless of whether they're in your mattress or carpet, or brought in by pets.
-The best part is that this solution doesn't require the use of any chemicals—it's all natural.
+A whole-home dehumidifier will control the humidity levels throughout your complete house, keeping you within the EPA’s recommended range of 30 to 50 percent.
+You can’t kill all dust mites in your house, but you can reduce them significantly, regardless of whether they’re in your mattress or carpet, or brought in by pets.
+The best part is that this solution doesn’t demand the use of any chemicals—it’s all natural.
 A whole-home central humidifier works to achieve humidity within one percent of your desired level throughout your home, which creates a healthier living space by reducing dry sinuses, itchy skin and sore throats, while keeping wood surfaces from cracking or warping.
-It can even diminish cases of viruses and respiratory infections.
+It can even lessen episodes of viruses and respiratory infections.
 Whole-home central dehumidifiers remove excess moisture, reduce dust mites and mold, and protect wood from damage.
 Another advantage is that they are less intrusive and easier to use than single room products.

-When it comes to dehumidifying your air, it’s also essential to know what won’t work.
-When you raise the moisture content of the air in any given enclosed space above 40 percent, you’re welcoming trouble because mold, fungi, bacteria and other microbes tend to thrive with increased humidity.
+When it comes to dehumidifying your air, it’s also important to understand what won’t work.
+When you raise the moisture content of the air in any given enclosed space above 40 percent, you’re asking for trouble because mold, fungi, bacteria and other microbes tend to thrive with higher humidity.
 So when you think of humidity in your indoor space, be careful to do it right to avoid doing more harm than good.

 Ultraviolet Germicidal Lights are unique devices that safely give off the highest UV light intensity available, working to help reduce airborne biological contaminants like germs.
 They also help decrease concentrations of airborne bio aerosols by 50 percent in as little as 45 minutes.
 UV Germicidal Lights even help stop further accrual of germs in your home and inside your HVAC system.

-HEPA—or High Efficiency Particulate Air—filters are top-shelf air filters that remove 99.97% of air contaminants, like pollen and ragweed.
-HEPA filters are utilized in hospitals and science labs, where considerations about health and contamination are elevated.
+HEPA—or High Efficiency Particulate Air—filters are top-shelf air filters that remove 99.97% of air contaminants, including pollen and ragweed.
+HEPA filters are relied on in hospitals and science labs, where concerns about health and contamination are great.

 - Tobacco smoke